 - All three sciences Biology, Chemistry and Physics.
-They will have 4 lessons of science per week, taught by 3 different specialist teachers. - Examples of Year 10 modules include: Cell Biology, Healthy Lifestyle, Plants and Ecology, Matter and Bonding, Quantitative Chemistry, Organic Chemistry, Energy, Electricity and Particle Model. - Examples of Year 11 modules include: Inheritance, Variation and Evolution, Homeostasis, Chemical Analysis and the Earth's Atmosphere, Resources, Forces and Waves and Magnetism. - The pupils will rotate on a 4-weekly basis, completing one module during this time.
+They will have 9 lessons of science fortnightly, often taught by 3 different specialist teachers. - Examples of Year 10 modules include: Cell Biology, Healthy Lifestyle, Plants and Ecology, Matter and Bonding, Quantitative Chemistry, Organic Chemistry, Energy, Electricity and Particle Model. - Examples of Year 11 modules include: Inheritance, Variation and Evolution, Homeostasis, Chemical Analysis and the Earth's Atmosphere, Resources, Forces and Waves and Magnetism.